Proof Theory for Intuitionistic Strong L\"ob Logic: Logics and calculi

 It easily follows that there can be no applications of $\rsch_{\rm SL}$ in $\calb$, for at such an inference $\bx\phi$ would have disappeared in the sequents above it, as it is not principal in that inference by definition.\footnote{This is where we use the restriction that all formulas in the $\Pi$ of an application of $\rsch_{\rm SL}$ are not boxed.} As mentioned above, by definition the $\bx\phi$ in the top sequent is required to be a strict ancestor of the $\bx\phi$ in the bottom sequent.
+So only rules from $\LJm$ can be applied in the segment of $\calb$ indicated above, and therefore boxed formulas in the antecedents of the sequents do not disappear in the backward direction of the proof tree.
+Therefore $\bx \Ga_1$ is still present in the sequent pictured above $\calb$.

-Note that above $S$ there may be more sequents than the ones in the $\bx\phi$-critical segment, as in the following example, where $\phi=(\phi'\imp \bx\chi)$ and $\phi'$ is not boxed, and the leftmost branch is a $\bx\phi$-critical segment:
+Note that above $(\Gamma \seq \bx \phi)$ there may be more sequents than the ones in the $\bx\phi$-critical segment, as in the following example, where $\phi=(\phi'\imp \bx\chi)$ and $\phi'$ is not boxed, and the leftmost branch is a $\bx\phi$-critical segment:

 \end{remark}